Skip to Main Content

 • the basic design and methods of the study

-• Introduction and Literature Review: a review of the literature that you used to build your research study hypothesis.
-Your Introduction should:
+• a review of the literature that you used to build your research questions and study hypothesis

-• Be more than a summary of the articles you read
+• should be more than a summary of the articles you read

-• Bring together theories and results from a number of studies to provide background for your project and demonstrate how your research study hypothesis fits into this current research area
+• bring together theories and results from a number of studies to provide background for your project and demonstrate how your research study hypothesis fits into this current research area (its context)

-• Be a compelling narrative about how the articles you've read have built up to your research questions and study and make the case for why your research questions and study are important
+• provide a compelling narrative about how the articles you've read have built up to your research questions and study and provide the rationale for why your research questions and study are important

-2. Methods: provides detailed information about your research study design.
+4. Methods: provides detailed information about your experimental study design.
 Your Methods section should include:

 • Your independent and dependent variables